dotnofoolin/joshrburks.com/README.md

-# Default starter for Gridsome

-This is the project you get when you run `gridsome create new-project`.
+# joshrburks.com

+This is my basic profile page.
+Build using Gridsome, Bulma, Bulma Timeline, and Feather Icons.
+Check it out at [https://joshrburks.com](https://joshrburks.com)

+### Develop

-### 1. Install Gridsome CLI tool if you don't have
+1. Ensure Gridsome CLI is installed.

-`npm install --global @gridsome/cli`

-### 2. Create a Gridsome project
+2. `gridsome develop`

+### Deploy

-1. `gridsome create my-gridsome-site` to install default starter
+1. `gridsome build`
-2. `cd my-gridsome-site` to open the folder
-3. `gridsome develop` to start a local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌

-### Verify built dist looks good locally
-`ruby -run -e httpd dist -p 8000`
+2. Verify it looks good as a static site with `ruby -run -e httpd dist -p 8000`